-This declaration is only valid when the machinery has been supplied without drive unit.
+This declaration is only valid when partly completed machinery has been supplied.

 In this case, the machinery meets the requirements of the said directive and is intended for incorporation into other machinery or for assembly with other machinery in order to constitute relevant machinery as defined by the said directive including any amendments, which are valid at the time of supply.